 Pontius Pilate asked “What is truth?”
 Today, we hear of “alternative facts,” which seems to imply that truth is in the mind of the beholder.
 We certainly don’t see enough examples of honest, truthful, righteous, moral and ethical individuals among public figures – not politicians, not even Presidents.

-The Chicago Tribune claims that President Trump has already lied over 2000 times (although he was not under oath).
+The Chicago Tribune claims that former President Trump lied over 2000 times (although he was not under oath).
 President Obama lied about certain benefits of the Affordable Care Act (Obamacare).
 President George W. Bush lied about the existence of weapons of mass destruction to justify the invasion of Iraq.
 President Clinton lied about sexual relations with an intern.
 President George H.W.
 Bush lied about not raising taxes.
 President Reagan lied about not trading arms for hostages.
 President Carter may have been too honest when he talked about looking at women with lust.
 President Nixon lied to cover up the Watergate break-in.
 President Johnson lied to hide the research (Pentagon Papers) indicating that we were losing the Vietnam war.
 And on it goes.

 So how does an ethical lawyer handle a client or witness who lies under oath?
 Rules of Professional Conduct prohibit an attorney from engaging in conduct involving dishonesty, fraud, deceit, or misrepresentation.
 Other rules prohibit a lawyer from counseling or assisting a client in conduct that the lawyer knows is criminal or fraudulent.
 If the client demands that the lawyer engage in conduct that is illegal or violates the Rules of Professional Conduct, he or she must decline or withdraw from representation.